Under the Boardwalk (2023 film)

-Under the Boardwalk is a 2023 American animated musical comedy film directed by David Soren, who co-wrote the screenplay with Lorene Scafaria.
+Under the Boardwalk is a 2023 American animated musical romantic comedy film directed by David Soren, who co-wrote the screenplay with Lorene Scafaria.
 The film features the voices of Keke Palmer, Michael Cera, Bobby Cannavale, Russell Brand, John Magaro, Jon Rudnitsky, and Steven Van Zandt.
 The story follows two hermit crabs from conflicting families who, after a storm casts them far from home, journey back to their community.

 The film had a limited theatrical release on October 27, 2023, followed by a video-on-demand release on November 7.
+The film received positive reviews from critics.